cqs0925/SnipCLR/README.md

 Our SnipCLR loss can be seamlessly integrated into existing video-level skeleton-based self-supervised learning methods, such as [CrosSCLR](https://github.com/LinguoLi/CrosSCLR), [AimCLR](https://github.com/Levigty/AimCLR), [RVTCLR](https://github.com/Zhuysheng/RVTCLR) and so on.

-We provide an implementation on RVTCLR, under the SnipCLR folder.
+We provide an example implementation on RVTCLR under the SnipCLR folder, it should straight forward to add the loss term to other baseline.